jcasimir/planning_turing/planning/unit_1.markdown

 Everything starts off with LOTS of small, focused tutorials and exercises that all pretty much build on each other.
-We're ditching several of the early tutorials (microblogger, event manager, encryptor), but
+We're mostly ditching several of the early tutorials (microblogger, event manager, encryptor), but

 1. We'll keep them on hand as things that students who are fast, doing well, ahead of the game can go do in their off-time.
 It will help keep them interested.
 2. We can mine them for things that can be turned into small, focused exercises.
+3. We can simplify them a bit, removing the more exotic elements, and then use them to re-inforce the fundamental exercises.

 We're ditching the focus week.
 In many ways weeks 1-4 are continuous focus weeks.